 Application for Admission

 Complete online application for admissions and pay application fee at ApplyTexas.org.
-School of Nursing application is only open between August 1st and October 1st yearly.
+School of Nursing application is only open between September 1st and November 1st.
 The online application is data entry only all supporting application documents are uploaded on the My Status Check after the application is complete.

 Supporting Application Documents

 - Official transcripts from all 4-year institutions attended.
 Upload an official copy to the application website and if admitted the official hard copy transcripts is required.